The Listening Room

 Aircraft flyover from a new runway

-Wind turbine noise
+Wind turbine noise from a proposed wind farm

 How does it work?